Robert L. Simpson Jr.

-Dr. Robert L. Simpson Jr. is a computer scientist whose primary research interest is applied artificial intelligence.
-He served as Chief Scientist at Applied Systems Intelligence, Inc. (ASI) working with Dr. Norman D. Geddes, CEO.
-Dr. Simpson was responsible for the creation of the ASI core technology PreAct.
+Robert L. Simpson Jr. (July 28, 1946 – December 26, 2020) was a computer scientist whose primary research interest was applied artificial intelligence.
+He served as chief scientist at Applied Systems Intelligence, Inc. (ASI) working with Dr. Norman D. Geddes, CEO.
+Simpson was responsible for the creation of the ASI core technology PreAct.
 ASI has since changed its name to Veloxiti Inc.

 Background

 Before joining ASI, Simpson was the principal investigator (PI) at IET for a DARPA-sponsored project evaluating cognitive systems under the Personalized Assistants that Learn program.
 Before joining IET, Simpson worked at the Georgia Tech Research Institute (GTRI) as a principal research scientist.
-He was Co-PI on an ARDA-funded GTRI research project called “Case-Based Reasoning for Knowledge Discovery".
+He was Co-PI on an ARDA-funded GTRI research project called "Case-Based Reasoning for Knowledge Discovery".
 This project discovered and made explicit in software the knowledge discovery plans and meta-information about those plans that intelligence analysts implicitly use in performing their analysis tasks.
 Another project at GTRI was a study of Internet Voting that included technical as well as policy issues such as data privacy and security.

 Simpson also investigated the representation and use of meta-data in a DARPA interoperability program called FastC2AP.
 The Fast Connectivity for Coalition and Agents Project (FastC2AP) proved that agent-based technology can provide key capabilities identified by users as critical for dynamic interoperability in military architectures.

-Simpson is often credited with the primary original research and development for Case Based Reasoning (CBR), a class of artificial intelligence.
+Simpson is often credited with the primary original research and development for Case-based reasoning (CBR), a class of artificial intelligence.
+Simpson received his Ph.D. in 1985 from the Information and Computer Science department at Georgia Tech; he was the first Ph.D. student of Janet Kolodner.

 Time with NCR Corp

 During his ten years with NCR Corporation, Simpson served as a member of NCR’s Corporate Technology staff focused on strategic technology investments.
-Simpson was also the Director at NCR’s Human Interface Technology Center (HITC).
+Simpson was also the director at NCR’s Human Interface Technology Center (HITC).
 From 1998-2000, Simpson participated on the NCR Privacy Steering Committee, was chairman of the NCR technical workshop on security, privacy and trust as well as NCR representative to the World-Wide Web Standards Committee Privacy Outreach Committee.

 Simpson was also instrumental in the formation of the International Security Trust and Privacy Alliance a global alliance of companies and technology providers working together to clarify and resolve existing and evolving issues related to security, trust, and privacy.
 His key technical accomplishments while at the NCR HITC were establishing technical initiatives in intelligent software agents, image understanding, case-based reasoning, and spoken language.
 His key business accomplishments were in establishing customer relationships with AT&T Health Informatics and Telemedicine as well as internal NCR retail and financial business units.
 In addition, Simpson was able to establish the national technical reputation of the NCR HITC by successfully competing for three large national research and development contracts totaling over $90M.
 The most significant of these was the award of two DARPA Technology Reinvestment Projects and one National Institutes of Standards and Technology, Advanced Technology Program grant.